Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 Now we will run Trimmomatic on these raw data to remove low quality reads as well as adapters.

 > ***i.
-If the interactive session timed out, get an interactive cluster node again to start running programs and navigate to class4 directory.
+If the interactive session timed out, get an interactive cluster node again (using alias `islurm`) to start running programs and navigate to class4 directory.
 Also, load the Conda environment - MICRO582_class4_QC.***

 Run this only if you are were logged out of interactive mode.

 ```
-islurm

 conda activate MICRO582_class4_QC

 wd